-Premiums of your participating policy will be pooled together with the premiums from owners of other policies in one of our participating funds.
+Premiums of your Dimensions policy will be pooled together with the premiums from owners of other policies in one of our participating funds.
 We will invest and manage the participating fund in a wide range of assets, including bonds, equities, etc. Your policy will then entitle you to a share of this participating fund.

 We pay your share in the form of guaranteed benefits and non-guaranteed benefits.
-Your policy has certain benefits that are guaranteed, such as the death benefit, cash coupons or the cash value (if applicable).
-Then in each year, the value of your policy may gradually increase with regular bonus and interest.
-Finally, upon termination, you may also receive a final bonus.
-The amounts we pay you as regular bonus, interest and final bonus will depend on the performance of the participating fund.
+The death benefit, the cash endowments and the cash value of your policy are guaranteed.
+Then in each year, we may declare annual dividend.
+Finally, upon termination, you may also receive a special investment bonus.
+The amounts we pay you as annual dividend and special investment bonus will depend on the performance of the participating fund.